triptych/simplerpg/prompt.md

 # 🎮 Simple Mobile RPG Game Specification

 ## Overview
-A whimsical, mobile-friendly RPG game with emoji-based graphics and turn-based gameplay.
-The game features a simple, delightful interface with a portrait orientation optimized for mobile devices.
+A whimsical mobile-friendly RPG game with emoji-based graphics and turn-based gameplay.
+The game features a simple delightful interface with a portrait orientation optimized for mobile devices.

 ## 🎨 Visual Design